-Freedom did not come easily for the Israelites.
-The Lord freed them after years of slavery in Egypt under the hand of the Pharaoh.
-He protected them during the ten plagues he used against their captors to finally force them out.
-The final plague, the death of the first born during the Passover, finally convinced the Pharaoh to let the Israelites go.
-Yet, once freed, it seemed that everything that could go wrong, did go wrong for the Israelites.
-The Lord permitted a “perfect storm” of challenges for them to test their faith in Him, the one true God.
+Freedom was not achieved easily for the Israelites after many years of slavery in Egypt under the hand of the Pharaoh.
+The Lord sheltered and protected them during the ten plagues He used against their captors, and the final plague, death of the first born during the Passover, finally convinced Pharaoh to let the Israelites go.
+Yet, once they were freed, it seemed that everything that could go wrong, did go wrong for God’s people.
+Yet the Lord permitted them to experience this series of challenges to build and develop their faith and experience Him, the one true God.

-As their first challenge, Pharaoh changed his mind about letting the Israelites go, and pursued them with an army of chariots.
-He caught up to them and had them trapped against the Red Sea.
-The Lord came through, and delivered them from Pharaoh’s hand, drowning Pharaoh’s army.
-Then, the Israelites ran out of food and water in the desert.
-The Lord delivered them again, providing for all of their needs for sustenance throughout their entire forty years in the desert.
-Finally, another group, the Amalekites, attacked the Israelites and was about to defeat them until the Lord intervened, bringing victory as Moses held his staff high with the aid of his assistants.
-These accounts can be found in Exodus 14-17.
+Later, the Israelites ran out of food and water in the desert.
+The Lord delivered them once again, providing all of their needed sustenance then and throughout their entire forty year sojourn.
+Finally, an army of Amalekites attacked the Israelites and was about to defeat them until the Lord intervened, bringing victory as long Moses faithfully held his staff high, requiring the aid of his assistants to keep his arms raised, as the Lord prescribed.
+(These accounts can be found in Exodus 14-17).

-Many times, I have been in a situation where something needed to happen, and I prayed deep in my spirit for God’s help.
-As each crisis was coming down to the wire, with no solution in sight, it was easy for me to wonder, “Is the Lord among us or not?”
-Then, suddenly, everything would come together and be resolved, often just before a deadline.
-(As someone has said half-jokingly, the Lord is never too late when we need Him, but rarely early.)
+Many times in my own life, I have been in difficult situations where I needed something to happen and prayed in my spirit for God’s help.
+As each crisis was came down to the wire, with no solution in sight, it was easy for me to wonder, “Is the Lord among us or not?”
+Then, suddenly, everything I needed to happen would come to pass and the crisis was totally resolved, sometimes just before the deadline.
+(As someone has noted, the Lord is never too late to deliver us, but rarely early.)

-When deliverance comes, faith follows.
-After the crisis is over, it is easy to say with all one’s heart, “Praise the Lord!”
+As deliverance comes, stronger faith follows.
+After the crisis is resolved, it is easy to say with all one’s heart, “Praise the Lord!”

-This is basically what happened to the Israelites in the desert.
-The necessities of life (food and water) were in dwindling supply, and it looked like they were going to die.
-At least the disciples in the fishing boat did turn to Jesus.
-The people in the desert chose instead to grumble and complain about Moses rather than take their plea to God.
-By grumbling to Moses, they were grumbling about God, who had permitted them to be immersed in this crisis.
+This is similar to what happened to the Israelites in the desert.
+The necessities of life were vanishing and it looked like death was right at the door.
+At least the disciples in the fishing boat turned to Jesus – the people in the desert chose instead to grumble and complain to Moses rather than to actually take their plea to God.
+And by grumbling to Moses, they were grumbling about God, who had allowed them to be immersed in the crisis in the first place.

-In the end, the Lord always comes through to meet all of their needs, whether they grumbled or not.
-The people were provided for throughout their forty years in the desert, right up until their children entered the Promised Land of Israel.
-But God did choose to test their faith with times of stress and trial.
-They had to face the question, would He answer our prayers this time and come through to meet our needs?
-He did, every single time.
-Through each crisis, each challenge that life brought them, He showed that He was there, that He cared for them, and that He was intimately involved in the smallest detail of their lives.
+In the end, the Lord always comes through to meet all of our needs, whether we deserve it or not.
+The Israelites were provided for throughout their forty years in the desert, right up until the time their children were ready to enter the Promised Land of Israel.
+Through each challenge that life brought them, God showed that He was there, that He cared for them, and that He was intimately involved in even the smallest detail of their lives.
 There were, and are, no gaps in God’s provision for us.

-This is the path of faith and trust in God.
-He teaches us to trust in Him during every crisis and every bump in the road along our life’s journey.
-Over time, we learn to trust Him more, though we never do seem to achieve a perfect faith.
-It is spiritual progress, not spiritual perfection.
+This is our path of faith in God.
+He teaches us to trust Him through every bump in the road along our life’s journey.
+Over time, we learn to trust Him more.
+It is our road of spiritual progress, not spiritual perfection.

-We do not choose trials, although some might be the consequence of poor choices we all have made.
-We do have a merciful God, who will comfort us in every way as we go through these trials and provide relief to us as we serve Him by serving others.
-We can experience peace, serenity and a sense of divine accomplishment as he works through us.
+We have a merciful God, who will comfort us in every way as we go through these trials and provide relief for us as we learn to lean on Him.
 Like the Israelites in the desert, He will see us through our hardships and will bring us to a habitable land.